 Making the time to be alone and quiet before God.
 It is not stillness and solitude of the body, it is stillness and solitude of the heart before the Lord.

 Learning to let go and let God lead your life.
-The more we surrender our fears, plans, sorrows, people, failures to God , the more He surprises and blesses us.
+The more we surrender our fears, plans, sorrows, people and failures to God , the more He surprises and blesses us.

 Calling out to God, not for things, but for the knowledge of His will.
 The answer to this kind of prayer is what brings peace.

-Knowledge of what God has done for us produces gratitude and gratitude is expressed in humility.
-Humility is expressed by sitting on the urge to promote self; standing up on behalf of others and bowing before God.
+The knowledge of what God has done for us produces gratitude and this gratitude naturally leads us to humility.
+Humility is expressed by sitting on the urge to promote self, standing up on behalf of others and bowing low before God.

 The discipline of self-control is the battle over who will dominate our lives, the Spirit or the flesh.
 This war is fought in 3 second battles.